"It's a fairly difficult piece and is a

 Just the direction that he went was intriguing."

-Cave Bridges, 85, remembers his father as a
+Dave Bridges, 85, remembers his

-that," he said.
-"He did get tuberculosis once and had to spend two years
+and stuff like that," he said.
+"He did get tuberculosis once and had

-in an establishment (where patients were treated).
-I was in there, and
+to spend two years in an establishment (where patients were treated).

-he made up a book of comic sayings and illustrated the whole thing."
+I was in there, and he made up a book of comic sayings and illustrated

-Dave does not recollect the father, who died in 1968, delving too much
+the whole thing."
+Dave does not recollect the father, who died in

-into music.
-"I saw him play the piano a couple of times," he said.
-"He
+1968, delving too much into music.
+"I saw him play the piano a couple

-used to play the tin flute sometimes, never saw him play the clarinet.
+of times," he said.
+"He used to play the tin flute sometimes, never

-Maybe he got interested in literature and other things and put music
+saw him play the clarinet.
+Maybe he got interested in literature and